Best Unlocked Phones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best unlocked phones you can buy in 2021.

-The standard iPhone 12 is without a doubt the performance-per-pound pick of the current range, but the iPhone 12 Pro Max is on the best unlocked phones and well worth stretching to if you’re a keen photographer or videographer, or simply someone who likes a massive screen.
+The standard iPhone 12 is without a doubt the performance-per-pound pick of the 2020 iPhone 12 range, but the iPhone 12 Pro Max is well worth stretching to if you’re a keen photographer or videographer, or simply someone who likes a massive screen.

 Read the full Apple iPhone 12 Pro Max review

-While this 2019-released iPhone has been superseded by the iPhone 12, it's still a great buy for they money, ticking many of the same boxes as the iPhone 11 Pro and Pro Max – but for a lot less cash.
+While this 2019-released iPhone has been superseded by the iPhone 12 and 13, it's still a great buy for they money, ticking many of the same boxes as the iPhone 11 Pro and Pro Max – but for a lot less cash.

 In short, we think the iPhone 11 is the sweet spot in the range; feature-rich yet markedly more affordable than its fancier siblings.
 It gets the same blazingly-fast A13 Bionic processor as the Pro and Pro Max, as well as fast-charging and a longer battery life than the Pro.